 Decision 4 Potential Action Items: What follows reflects those issues that the Study Committee suggested should remain on its list along with a suggested approach to addressing the issues.
-The document reflects feedback from the May Study Committee Meeting and subsequent discussions with interested parties.

 Issue 1 Writing: At the Study Committee meeting in January, there was consensus that Article 4A should no longer have a writing requirement.
 In order to make this change, the following statutory provisions would need to be revised to remove the reference to a writing: